ofisette/hpc-intro-plato/_episodes/15-transferring-files.md

 - "You can use an SFTP client like FileZilla to transfer files through a GUI."
 ---

 Computing with a remote computer offers very limited use if we cannot get files to or from the cluster.
-There are several options for transferring data between computing resources, from command line options to GUI programs, which we will cover here.
+There are several options for transferring data between computing resources.

 ## Download files from the internet using wget